marklemay/massdebate/README.md

 Aguments to seed:
 santa will kill you
-you should not wear shoes on consecutive days the 2014 Boston/Cambrige/Sommervile ballot choices
+you should not wear shoes on consecutive days patent law should be abolished http://research.stlouisfed.org/wp/2012/2012-035.pdf something about bitcoin? the 2014 Boston/Cambrige/Sommervile ballot choices
  - to up the ante, agree to vote wherever the concensus lands (hacker news: "to get my vote, just convince me")